 Experts and customers rank Amica as an outstanding insurance company.
 Amica’s customers praise it for having agents who are quick to process claims while maintaining a professional demeanor.

-Along with standard coverage options, Amica allows customers to supplement their coverage with add-ons — additional services and protections — under their Platinum Choice Auto program.
+Along with standard coverage options, Amica allows customers to supplement their coverage with add-ons — additional services and protections — under its Platinum Choice Auto program.

-The add-ons are individually priced, but there are discounts available depending on different combinations.
+The add-ons are individually priced, but there are discounts available based on different combinations.
 Prices vary based on your driver profile and state of residence.
-We list the coverage options available for the Platinum Choice Auto program below:

-Good Driving Rewards: Consider Good Driving Rewards if you’re interested in saving money through a points based system or looking for an accident forgiveness program.
+Consider good driving rewards if you’re interested in saving money through a points-based system or looking for an accident forgiveness program.
 Amica Advantage points can be used to pay down a deductible or for an auto accident surcharge — the additional cost you’ll have to pay on your insurance policy if you’re involved in an accident.
 The points you earn never expire and you can use them whenever you’d like to.
 Amica Advantage points are earned by:

 - Your tenure as an Amica policyholder